jvanengers/woolsocks-extension/docs/ROADMAP.md

   - Provide clear feedback: "Verification email sent to {email}" with resend cooldown.
 - Security & privacy
   - Encrypt stored email using extension storage encryption or browser keyring.
-  - Add opt-out toggle for email storage in settings.
+  - Add "forget me" button for email storage in settings.
   - Audit log email access and verification attempts.
 - Fallback
   - If email storage fails or is disabled, fall back to current `woolsocks.eu` redirect flow.